 To add some credibility I’ll point you somewhere else at this juncture, go have a look at what Magic Rock, one of the UK’s top modern breweries, have to say about KeyKeg dispense: KeyKegs, differences & dispense issues…

 But – what happens when you want to follow Magic Rock’s advice and have no gauges?
 You’re buggered is what.
 I’d not touch the thing, as you have no idea what the pressures are you could well take it past the safe limit.

 But say you do take the risk and nudge it up a bit.
 That keg runs out.
 You want to put a normally carbed top-pressure keg on, you switch couplers, connect up.
 Over the next 2 days that beer gets increasingly carbonated and the last third basically pours foam.
 Bugger.

-So… in an attempt to basically explain that the professionals don’t have a sodding clue: here are some guidelines for the different kegs out there…
+So… in an attempt to basically explain that [some of the] the professionals don’t have a sodding clue: here are some guidelines for the different kegs out there…

 The great thing about KeyKeg is you cannot screw up the carbonation of the beer with top-pressure.
 Hell, you can use compressed air and save on the cost of food grade CO₂.
 (It’s up to the brewery to screw up carbonation, it does happen, too often… usually to the over-carbonated side… in which case KeyKegs can be vented.)

 I can offer no better advice on KeyKeg to what Magic Rock have published.
 So pop along to their website to get the low-down on this topic.

 The only addition I would make is that at UK cellar temperature (10-12C) I tend to run KeyKeg at 35 PSI by default, and this works in almost all cases.
 If needed I will increase pressure up to 45 PSI.
 If you need more than 45 PSI then your beer is either over-carbonated or the keg is too warm.